SuadeLabs/fire/documentation/properties/type.md

 As per Artcile 124(1) [CRR][crr], this identifies **immovable property** collateral that cannot be classified as residential or commercial property.

+### impairement

+Impairment relates to an asset with a carrying balance in excess of its recoverable value

 ### farm